 As your back is strained or under tension from the countless hours of activities you do, like running, those muscles lock up, and cause even more pain.

 This is my favorite recovery tool right now, I get a lot of relief and satisfaction out of rolling on my Chirp Wheel to relieve clicks, knots and tension in my back each night!
+To learn more about it, and their other massage tools, read my detailed Chirp Wheel review.

 Then there are massage balls… The great thing about the massage ball is its tiny size, which means you can take it with you on those longer hiking and running adventures.